OpenNebula/website/content/getting_started/understand_opennebula/opennebula_concepts/opennebula_overview.md

 **Building an Evaluation Environment**

-To evaluate OpenNebula, we strongly recommend that you follow our [Quick Start Guide]({{% relref "quick_start" %}}).
+To evaluate OpenNebula, we strongly recommend that you follow our [Getting Started Guide]({{% relref "getting_started" %}}).
 The Guide will walk you through a series of tutorials to progressively build infrastructure.
 All tutorials use the Sunstone UI and most take under ten minutes to complete.

 Following the Guide, you can: